Abhinav-676/TodoApp/README.md

-# a simple react based todo app
+# A simple react based todo app

-Before use install the node packages using:
+Before use, install the node packages with:
 `npm install`

 To run live server: